mabuchilab/NiceLib/docs/wrapping.rst

 'inout'
     The argument is used as both input and output.
 The mid-level function takes it as an argument and also returns it with the return values.
 You can pass in either a value or a pointer to the value.
 For example, if the underlying C argument is an ``int *``, you can pass in a ``cffi`` ``int`` pointer, which will be used directly, or (more typically) you can pass in a Python int, which will be used as the initial value of a newly-created ``cffi`` int pointer.

+'arr'
+    The argument is an array used only for *output*.
+The C argument is a pointer or array, into which the C-function writes.
+The result is added to the return values.

+    This is used for the common case of a C function which takes both an array (or pointer to a block of memory) and its length as inputs, to ensure that it doesn't overrun the array.
+As such, each ``'arr'`` requires a corresponding ``'len'`` entry.
+The first ``'arr'``/``'buf'`` in a ``Sig`` is matched with the first ``'len'`` and so forth.
+If the array is fixed-length and you don't need to pass in a length parameter to the C-function, use ``'arr[n]'`` as described below.
+If you need to pass in the array (and not auto-create it), use ``'in'``.

+    NiceLib will automatically create the buffer and pass it and the length parameter to the C-function.
+You simply receive the resulting array.

+'arr[n]'
+    The same as ``'arr[n]'``, but does not have a matching ``'len'``.
+Because of this, the array length is specified directly as an int.
+For example, a 20-char buffer would be ``'arr[20]'``.

 'bufout'
     The argument is a pointer to a string buffer (a ``char**``).
 This is used for when the C library creates a string buffer and returns it to the user.
 NiceLib will automatically convert the output to a Python ``bytes``, or None if a null pointer was returned.

     If the memory should be cleaned up by the user (as is usually the case), you may use the ``free_buf`` setting to specify the cleanup function.

 'buf'
-    The argument is a string buffer used for output.
-The C argument is a ``char`` pointer or array, into which the C-function writes a null-terminated string.
-This string is decoded using ``ffi.string()``, and added to the return values.
+    The same as ``'arr'``, but decodes the output string using ``ffi.string()`` before adding it to the return values.

     This is used for the common case of a C function which takes both a string buffer and its length as inputs, so that it doesn't overrun the buffer.
 As such, ``'buf'`` requires a corresponding ``'len'`` entry.
 The first ``'buf'``/``'arr'`` is matched with the first ``'len'`` and so forth.
 If you don't need to pass in a length parameter to the C-function, use ``'buf[n]'`` as described below.